awsdocs/amazon-eks-user-guide/doc_source/install-kubectl.md

 **To install `kubectl` on macOS**

-1. Download the Amazon EKS\-vended kubectl binary for your cluster's Kubernetes version from Amazon S3:
+1. Download the Amazon EKS vended kubectl binary for your cluster's Kubernetes version from Amazon S3:
    + **Kubernetes 1\.17:**

      ```